 Curating content from around the web is push button simple with our custom built bookmarklet CurateThis.
 CurateThis also integrates with HootSuite, Pinterest, Buffer, Bit.ly, and other popular social sharing websites allowing to easily engage and share with your curated content.

-We could go on for pages but it’s time to end our shameless plug if you want to learn more please visit CurationTraffic.com, so let’s get going!
+We could go on for pages but we’ll end our shameless plug here.
+If you want to learn more visit CurationTraffic.com, so let’s get going with the rest of the list.

 Storify helps its users tell stories by curating social media.
 This platform allows more of a long form social curation.
 Some of the most popular events of the last few years have been curated on storify.
 They also have various sections such business, design, technology.
 The platform also really leads the way in providing an easy way to curate content.